gherlein/gonetmon/README.md

 Sniffing a port on a switch will not show you all the traffic.
 That's just not how switches work.
 To get visibility into all the traffic I use a switch that supports "port mirroring."
 I like the Netgear GS108E (and relatives) even though it needs a Winblows app to configure them until you set up their local web page.

+### Reverse DNS

+Gonetmon will use reverse DNS to get human-readable names for each IP address in the CIDR block that it monitors.
+If you don't configure that you will get device names that are IP addresses, which are not anywhere near as useful.
+Configuring your DNS is outside the scope of this README.
+For the lazy, here's a [link to some instructions](https://www.tecmint.com/install-dhcp-server-in-ubuntu-debian/).

 ### Gonetmon Configuration